weiss-leona/agentic_security/Readme.md

 ```

-This endpoint randomly mimics the refusal of a fake LLM.
+This endpoint randomly mimics the refusal of a fake LLM:

 ```python
 @app.post("/v1/self-probe")